By Jody Weisel

 People buy tickets to motocross races for one obvious reason — to see great riders engage in epic duels (a la Hannah-versus-Howerton at Saddleback in 1981).
 The problem with modern motocross is that nine races out of ten are runaways.
 There is little human drama in watching Ricky Carmichael, Jeremy McGrath, James Stewart or Ryan Villopoto crush the field.
 And, in the current era of one-rider-dominance, the key element — drama — is often missing.
 Without head-to-head racing, the atmosphere suffers, the fans are bored, and the entertainment value goes down.
 No one can promise a multi-rider gunfight at the OK Corral.
 But all is not lost.
 Since the fans appreciate all aspects of motocross, and since most of the AMA National fans are racers themselves, the track itself can add to the excitement.
 A lap of Saddleback Park started with Banzai Hill, transitioned in Webco Hill, swept back to the Magoo Double jump, weaved its way through the gully-like Wedge and then climbed Suicide Mountain.
 The simple fact that motocrossers remember the names of track obstacles 30 years after the last knobby broke ground at Saddleback is testament to the allure of an exciting race track.

 Saddleback and Glen Helen have charisma (other National tracks have equally appealing features, but Saddleback and Glen Helen are kissin’ cousins).
 There is always tension in the air at a tough track.
 Will they make it up the hill?
 Can they survive the drop back down?
 Where did they go?
 When will they pop back into view?
 How brave will they be?
 How fast can they go?
 Thus, Glen Helen has Talladega, Shoei Hill, Mt.
-Saint Helen, Yamaha Hill and, this past year, the Velodrome
+Saint Helen and Yamaha Hill.

 So, if young master Moorewood and I were relegated to grunt work in what could have been our moment of historical significance at Saddleback Park, what is the true story behind Saddleback’s Suicide Mountain?